Creating Outdoor Living Spaces on a Budget

 Light Up the Back Yard

 If you plan to spend time outside after dark, lighting is a must.
 Fortunately, you don’t have to spend a lot to illuminate the back yard at night.
 Solar-powered landscape lights are inexpensive and cost nothing to operate.
-Tiki torches use citronella as fuel, providing light and much needed mosquito repellant at the same time.
+Tiki torches use citronella as fuel, providing light and much needed pest repellant at the same time.
 Lanterns hung from the trees create an ethereal atmosphere perfect for relaxing after dark.

 If these outdoor living ideas inspire you, we’re glad we could help!
 If you need assistance implementing these ideas, please contact The Grounds Guys®.
 We offer everything from lawn maintenance and pruning to hardscaping and outdoor lighting solutions to help you prepare your back yard for summer.